bloominstituteoftechnology/Precourse/Lesson6-JS-III/README.md

     // 'Raj'
 ```

-## Please open the homework folder and complete the assignment described in the README file
+## Please open the homework folder and complete the assignment described in the README file.

 ## Additional Resources